CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 mv SRR1964645.fastq LC2A_SRR1964645.fastq
 ```

-The full script for slurm scheduler can be found in the raw_data folder by the name [fastq_dump_xanadu.sh](/raw_data/fastqc_dump_xanadu.sh).
+The full script for slurm scheduler can be found in the `raw_data` folder.
+Before running it, add your own e-mail address to the `--mail-user` option (or delete the line entirely if you don't want an e-mail notification when the job completes).

-It is advised that you familiarize yourself with the arguments for the Slurm scheduler.
-While it may seem as though running your commands locally will be more efficient due to the hassle of not initializing and writing scripts, do not fall for that trap!
-The capacity of the Slurm scheduler far exceeds the quickness of entering the commands locally.
-While the rest of this tutorial will not include the process of initializing and writing the Slurm arguments in a script in its coding, know that the Xanadu scripts in the cloned directory do contain the Slurm arguments.
-However, before running any cloned Xanadu script, you must edit and enter your appropriate email address!

 Once the download and the renaming is done the folder structure will look like:

 ```bash
 raw_data/
 |-- LB2A_SRR1964642.fastq